antongeorgescu/architecture-continuum/README.md

   - Design documents
   - Data models
   - Source code (for POC)
-  - Deployment & tTest plans (for POC)
+  - Deployment & Test plans (for POC)

 > Think of artifacts as **deliverables** or **evidence** of work done.